o3de/o3de.org/content/docs/atom-guide/look-dev/six-point-lighting-tutorial.md

    ```
    The first six floats define the light value if light came in from that direction on one particular pixel.
 For example, if we were looking at a pixel at the top of the texture and light came from the top, the `top` float would be around `255.0`, the max value in the RGB scale.
 Consequently, a pixel at the bottom of the texture that is covered would probably have the `top` float as `0.0` because there shouldn't be any lighting around there.

-   The `tangent` and `bitangent` propeties are needed to determine the direction of the lighting.
+   The `tangent` and `bitangent` properties are needed to determine the direction of the lighting.

 ## Edit the pixel shader
 Now let's integrate the surface, initalize the values, and prepare for our custom lighting.

 1. Open `EvaluateSixPointSurface.azsli`, which contains the `EvaluateSixPointSurface` function that we call in `SixPointLighting_ForwardPass.azsl`. `EvaluateSixPointSurface` is very similar to `EvaluateStandardSurface`, but many of the properties' definitions are simplified for our case.
 We have two main changes to make: use the correct UV for our current frame and initialize all the new properties that we added to our six point surface.
 2. Find the *Base Color* section.
 Here we are using the base color's UV to find the base color, but we want to use the current frame's.
-Replace the initalization for `sampledColor` with a new initalization using `sixPointUv`:
+Replace the initalization for `sampledColor` with a new initialization using `sixPointUv`:
    ```hlsl
    float2 baseColorUv = uv[MaterialSrg::m_baseColorMapUvIndex];
    float2 sixPointUv = GetUvForCurrentFrame(baseColorUv);